jrcolas/jekyll-site/_posts/2015-07-24-welcome-to-my-website.md

 by the time I make my second post.</p>

 <p>For now, this is all I have for you to read.
 Thanks a million for checking out the site.
 Until next post, have a good one!</p>

+<p>EDIT (July 26): I've done a lot of changes to the site since the post, including optimizing the mobile experience, getting the music page
+up and running, including comment sections and a bit more.
+As I said, this website will see many bits of modifications here and there in its lifetime, but at least for now, I can consider the site "good enough" for publishing.
+Thanks for visiting and try out the comment section below!</p>

 <p style="font-style: italic"> - JrColas</p>